oelizondo/learn-git/readme.md

 ###Github and Github Pages

 Alright, you're probably wondering by now how to upload your repository to Github and have many stars.
-Alright, I'll tell you, if you're reading this then you're already here in github, so go ahead and click the big green button that says **+ New repository**.
-Name it, add a description and click the create button.
+I'll tell you, if you're reading this then you're already here in github, so go ahead and click the big green button that says **+ New repository**.
+Name it (whatever you want), add a description and click the create button.

 The next screen is kinda scary, but no fear, we only need the middle option **…or push an existing repository from the command line**